Continuous-variable nonlocality and contextuality: Framework

-Recall that $\bfO_X$ is the global outcome space, whose elements correspond to global assignments of outcomes to all measurements.
+Recall that $\bfO_X$ is the global outcome space, whose elements correspond to global assignments of outcomes to all the measurements in the given scenario.
 Of course, it is not always the case that $X$ is a valid context, and if it were then $\mu = e_X$ would trivially extend the empirical model.
 The question of the existence of such a probability measure that recovers the context-wise empirical content of $e$ is particularly significant.
-When it exists, it amounts to a way of modelling the behaviour as arising stochastically from the behaviours of underlying states, identified with the elements of $O_X$, each of which deterministically assigns outcomes to \stress{all} the measurements in $X$ independently of the context that is actually performed.
+When it exists, it amounts to a way of modelling the observed behaviour as arising stochastically from the behaviours of underlying states, identified with the elements of $O_X$, each of which deterministically assigns outcomes to \stress{all} the measurements in $X$ independently of the measurement context that is actually performed.
 If an empirical model is not extendable it is said to be \emph{contextual}.
+Furthermore, we will say that it is \emph{Bell nonlocal} in the special setting of so-called Bell scenarios, where the compatibility structure of observables is obtained from space-like separation.

-\paragraph{Sheaf-theoretically.} A contextual empirical model is a compatible family of sections for the presheaf $\PMeasures \circ \Evs$ over the contexts of the measurement scenario that cannot be glued to form a global section.
+\paragraph{Sheaf-theoretically.} A contextual empirical model is a compatible family of sections for the presheaf $\PMeasures \circ \Evs$ over the contexts of the measurement scenario that cannot be glued into a global section.
 Contextuality thus arises as the tension between local consistency and global inconsistency.